 Do Your Homework Before You Shift

 When considering rental rates increases, your first task is a lot of homework.
-Consider your tenants and the overall rental market in your area, including rent rates for equivalent properties, and examine your own vacancy rates before you plan a rate increase.
+Consider your tenants and the overall rental market in your area, including rental rates for equivalent properties, and examine your own vacancy rates before you plan a rate increase.
 Are all of your units in high demand, or could you think about raising the rates in certain areas or for certain types of properties?
 How would your tenants be able to manage a rate increase?

-An Increase Could Impact Rental Rates
+A Rent Increase Could Impact Rental Rates

 You know that an increase in rent could impact your rental rates, at least in the short term.
 You've done your research and you think you know how much turnover you'd expect.
 Before you change your rates, consider how your business will do if you experience this turnover.
 Do you have contingency funds to see you through until you find new renters?
 What is your plan for marketing these homes at an increased rate?